uvalib/happymapper/README.md

 The `parse` method, like `tag` and `element` are all added when you included HappyMapper in the class.
 Parse is a wonderful, magical place that converts all these declarations that you have made into the data structure you are about to know and love.

 But what about the `:single => true`?
-Right, that is there because by default, without `:single => true`, when your object is all done parsing it will be an array.
+Right, that is because by default when your object is all done parsing it will be an array.
 In this case an array with one element, but an array none the less.
 So the following are equivalent to each other:

     address = Address.parse(ADDRESS_XML_DATA).first
     address = Address.parse(ADDRESS_XML_DATA, :single => true)